 A snorkel made for swimmers is a good tool to remove the concern for turn-to-breath, when used for short periods of time.
 If breathing is yet disruptive to body position or distracting to the mind in some significant way, then using a snorkel can allow you to set aside this problem for short periods of time to work on some other feature of the stroke.
 Then set aside the snorkel to work on breathing.

-Breathing is an urgently needed skill, but that doesn’t change the fact that it is an advanced skill that is dependent on foundation skills.
-The stronger the foundation skills the easier it will be to establish smooth, easy breathing, and vice versa.
-That’s just one of the reasons that in Total Immersion we are so adamant about your patience in setting up those fundamental body positions and movement patterns.
+Breathing is an urgently needed skill, but that doesn’t change the fact that it is an advanced skill that is dependent on fundamental stroke skills.
+The stronger the foundation the easier it will be to establish smooth, easy breathing, and vice versa.
+That’s just one of the reasons that we are so adamant about your patience in setting up those fundamental body positions and movement patterns.
 But we also introduce breathing skills within Level 1 training… at the end, once you can lean upon those foundation skills to make breathing easier to do.

 In my tool kit I have a Finis Swimmer’s Snorkel, just like this one pictured.
-I feel the need to use it myself, but I sometimes lend it to swimmers to try in order to recognize the benefits and liabilities of using one.
+I do not need to use it myself, but I sometimes lend it to swimmers to try in order to recognize the benefits and liabilities of using one.